 Interconnection Application

-The interconnection application is basically your ticket to connect with the grid.
-Homeowners or companies have to file it with their utility before the system can go live.
-It lays out all the technical details of the solar setup and the equipment being used.
+The interconnection application is basically your official ticket to connect with the grid.
+Homeowners or companies have to formally file it with their utility before the system can go live.
+It lays out all the technical details of the solar setup and the exact equipment being used.
 The clearer and more complete this document is, the faster the approval usually moves.
 What the utility asks for can change depending on where you are, but it often includes things like:

 Site plans